vytenisu/api-link/README.md

 In the above cases prefix is removed from the method name before using it.

-Methods are then converted to kebab-case.
+Methods are then converted to param-case.

 If method does not start with one of these prefixes, it is assumed to be "post".
 It is convenient when one wants to name methods using another verb.
 For example _syncDevices_ would actually call "_/sync-devices_".